superkabuki/cronic/README.md

 # cronic
 sane auto-renew for certbot
-# I like certbot, it just needs a easy way to renew certs.
+### I like certbot, it just needs an easy way to renew certs.

----
-# Requirements
+## cronic Requirements

 1. Python 3.6+
 2. openssl
 3. Any UNIX or Linux system using cron.
+4. certbot
 ---
-# Install
+## Install cronic

 1. git clone the repo `git clone https://github.com/superkabuki/cronic`
 2. chmod cronic/cronic  `chmod +x cronic/cronic`
-3. as root, run it with the path to your cert `cronic/cronic /etc/letsencrypt/live/example.com/cert.pem`
+3. as root, run it. `cronic/cronic `
 4. run it once and you're done.
-It doesn't matter if you cert is up for renewal or not, cronic will handle it.
+   * It doesn't matter if you cert is up for renewal or not.
+   * It doesn't matter how many certs you have, cronic will handle it.
 ---

 # Here's how certbot say to renew a cert